From pinot pioneers to tractorless vineyards and plenty of Italian inspiration.

 Enjoy a wine tasting or a light lunch alongside your drop of choice, with a menu ranging from a deli board of terrine, cured meats, pickles, bacon jam, crispy chicken skins and olives to pizzas and ground beef burgers.

-Food and wine available at Bendooley Estate.
+Food and wine are available at Bendooley Estate.
 (Image: Destination NSW)

 PepperGreen Estate is a vineyard and olive grove set on the slopes of Canyonleigh (the so-called ‘outback’ of the Southern Highlands where kangaroos abound at dusk), with a cellar door and tasting room in Berrima located in an iconic former antiques store.